jordiperendreu/wallet-kata/README.md

 ### Concurrent top-ups
 The process of the top-up reads the current wallet amount and updates it adding the top-up amount.
-In these cases the two top-ups are executed concurrently, the second top-up that will write the amount can update the amount based on an outdated value
+In these cases that two top-ups are executed concurrently, the second top-up that will write could do it using an outdated amount.

 To solve this problem I've implemented the `version` in the Wallet (optimistic locking).
-This implies that when the second top-up is executed in case that the wallet is updated between the read and the write the update will fail.
+This implies that when the second top-up is executed in case that the wallet is updated between the read and the write the update will fail with an optimistic locking exception.

-In case of optimistic locking exception, the process will read the wallet again will retry up to 3 times in total to update the Wallet amount
+In case of optimistic locking exception, the process will read the wallet current values and will retry the process up to 3 times.

 ### Inconsistencies between Wallet and Transaction
-If it is not managed, could happen that the Transaction status and the Wallet amount are not consistent.

-To avoid this, I've implemented the different states of the Transaction, so, from PROCESSED to SUCCESS, the amount and the transaction status are updated in the same transaction.
+To avoid inconsistencies between the Wallet and the Transaction, the Wallet amount and the transaction SUCCESS status are updated in the same transaction.

 ### Multiple user wallets
-Solved with a unique key in the wallet
+Solved with a unique key in the wallet.

 ### Missing transaction ID
 With the current solution can happen that the top-up is initiated, the charge in Stripe is done,